taystantim/Correlation_vs_causation_presentation/README.md

 ### Correlation With Confounders

-Observational studies found that green tea drinkers had lower mortality rates & reduced heart disease risk.
+An observational study found that green tea drinkers had lower mortality rates & reduced heart disease risk.

 However, this does not mean green tea causes better health.